 Whether you're pouring from a normal tap, nitro tap, bottle, or can, the perfect beer pour consists of the same few steps.

 - Use a clean glass.
-Any remnants of another drink or even dish soap will change how the beer tastes and develop foam.
+Remnants of other types of alcohol or even dish soap will change how the beer tastes and develop foam.
 Don't waste a great beer on a subpar glass.

 - Tilt the glass 45 degrees.
 This will allow the beer to slide down the edge of the glass and prevent too much foam, also called head, from forming.